Home » Blog » Web development » How to send an email using SMTP in Localhost (WAMP) for PHP&WordPress

 Once you are done testing the email for your project, you should turn off access for security.

-2-factor authentication issue
+Two-factor authentication issue

 • Once you sign up, you will see the inboxes page.